Prior to commencing any work or maintenance on your property please read all the Bernie Banton Foundation’s Asbestos Awareness Information Pages.

 The HIA, MBA, unions, some TAFE colleges and other bodies run short (generally half to one day) asbestos awareness training courses.
 Asbestos awareness training will not necessarily qualify you to handle asbestos, but should make you more aware of the danger asbestos presents, and how to identify where it may be in your home or workplace.

-Thus hopefully lessening the risk of yourself and others being exposed to asbestos fibres when work is being carried out, or after it is finished.
+Having a full assessment done will lessen the risk of yourself and others being exposed to asbestos fibres when work is being carried out, or after it is finished.

-The Bernie Banton Foundation recommends only fully trained, licensed asbestos assessment and/or removal companies be engaged to test for, remove, handle and/or dispose of asbestos containing materials (ACMs).
+We recommend only fully trained, licensed asbestos assessment and/or removal companies be engaged to test for, remove, handle and/or dispose of asbestos containing materials (ACMs).